Turkish mine explosion kills 22 and leaves dozens trapped

 At least 22 people have died and dozens remain trapped underground after an explosion in a coal mine in northern Turkey's Bartin province.

-At least 110 people were working in the mine at the time of the blast, dozens of them at a depth of more than 300 metres below the surface.
+Around 110 people were working in the mine at the time of the blast, dozens of them at a depth of more than 300 metres below the surface.

 Rescuers were digging through hard rock to try to try to reach survivors, Turkey's interior minister said.